asukiaaa/clj-opencv-videocapture-example/README.md

-# clj-opencv-swing-example
+# clj-opencv-videocapture-example

-A Clojure project to use opencv and swing.
+A Clojure project of video capturing with using opencv.

 # Usage